nogibjj/IDS-706_rg361_week-4/README.md

 **Note** : The script returns the descriptive stats as list and also saves the graph and the stats to a file while the notebook displays them within the notebook

-This repo has been created using the [IDS-706_rg361_week-3](https://github.com/nogibjj/IDS-706_rg361_week-3) template which was created as week-3 mini-project.
+This repo has been created using the [IDS-706_rg361_ind-proj-1](https://github.com/nogibjj/IDS-706_rg361_ind-proj-1) template which was created as Individual Project-1.

-Date Created: 2023-09-16
+Date Created: 2023-09-24

 ## Instructions